ridwanbejo/ridwanbejo-homepage/content/about-me.md

 * **IT Governance**: ISO 27001:2013, NEN 7510-2:2017, COBIT 5
 * **Collaboration and Communication**: Slack, Google Docs, Slab, Dropbox Paper, Draw.io, Trello

-Currently, I am living in Indonesia.
-You can reach me online through my LinkedIn Profile that you can see in the homepage.